tobua/create-react-native-plugin/README.md

 - Update Cocoapods with `sudo gem install cocoapods`
 - Update Pod dependencies in `app/ios` folder with `pod update`

+To avoid bundling additional dependencies with `esbuild` mark them as `--external` in the `npm run build` script.

 ## Examples

 The following plugins have been created with create-react-native-plugin as a starting point.